tdeekens/msc-thesis/interview-transcriptions/markdown/OPO-2.md

 ### But some parts are aware of that it's not correct: the way of working?

-Yeah, I mean of course everybody has been questioned strategy that they have been asking questions: could we, is it really that next sprint we could have NC feature we don't know anything about about.
-So they have been sort of afraid of the power points so to say but it has not turned to reality.
+Yeah, I mean of course everybody has been questioned strategy that they have been asking questions: could we, is it really that we next sprint  could have NC feature that we don't know anything about.
+So they have been sort of afraid of the effect of the power points so to say but it has not turned to reality.

 ### So are you in contact normally with department managers as well?